albertvisser/magiokis-django/readme.rst

 Usage
 -----

-Run the wsgi scripts and configure the web server to point to them.
+Run the wsgi scripts and configure the web server to point to them (see the examples).

 Requirements
 ------------

-Python
+- Python
-Django
+- Django